 For your appointment, you need to bring the original and copy of your ID (passport + copy of the data page), the application form, and proof of residence (rental contract or a utility bill in your name).

-Additionally, they may request proof of rental payments, a utility bill at the apartment’s address under the name of your landlord or yourself, and/or a copy of your landlord’s ID.
-Each region, office, and bureaucrat may ask for different things.
-Officially, you only need to provide your ID, application form, and proof of residence.
+In addition to your rental contract, they may request proof of rental payments, a utility bill at the apartment’s address under the name of your landlord or yourself, and/or a copy of your landlord’s ID and their signature.
+If you have roommates who are already empadronado in the apartment, they may ask for their signatures and a copy of their IDs as well (below in the webpage, you can find an example of the type of letter you can write to include their signature and ID).

 ID: Passport + copy of the data page.